jubayeramb/jubayeramb.github.io/src/pages/writing/add-dark-mode-tailwind-css-astro.md

 > You can create a Nav component and place the `ThemeIcon.astro` component in the Nav component.

 **Congratulations!
-You have successfully added a dynamic dark mode to your website!** 🎉 </br>
+You did it!
+You Added a dynamic dark theme to your site!** 🎉 </br>
-You don't event need to add the `dark:` prefixes to the Tailwind CSS classes.
-You can use the `bg-[color]` and `text-[color]` classes to apply the colors to the elements and the site will automatically adjust the theme color. </br>
+You don't even need to add the `dark:` prefixes to the every Tailwind CSS classes where you need to add dark theme variant.
+You can use the `bgColor` and `contentColor` color variant to apply the colors to the elements and the site will automatically adjust the theme color. </br>
 Now you can save the files and check the browser (make suer the dev server is running).
 You should see a toggle button in the center of the page.
 Click on the button to switch between light and dark mode.

 Thanks for reading! 🙏 </br>